ecomods/patternscaper/function_specifications.md

 - `elongation_y` (numeric): Vertical elongation factor for clusters (default: 1)
 - `seed` (integer): Random seed for reproducibility (default: NULL)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with clustered trees
-- SpatRaster: Binary landscape with clustered trees
+- If as_raster=FALSE: Matrix with clustered trees

 **Description:**
 1. If seed is not NULL, sets random seed
-2. Creates sharp treeline base landscape
+2. Creates sharp treeline base landscape as matrix (using as_raster=FALSE)
 3. Places specified number of cluster centers in scatter zone below treeline
 4. For each cluster, calculates probability of tree presence based on distance from center
-5. Converts to raster and rotates if needed
+5. If rotation != 0, rotates landscape matrix
+6. If as_raster=TRUE, converts to SpatRaster
-6. Returns the resulting landscape
+7. Returns the landscape in the requested format

 ### `create_landscape`